AP VoteCast: North Carolina voters sour on state of nation

 Voters were more negative than positive in their assessments of the nation’s economy.
 Overall, 41% described economic conditions in the U.S. as excellent or good, and 58% called them not so good or poor.

+Democrats criticized Trump’s handling of the economy, and said low earners continued to struggle during an uneven recovery this summer.
+Supporters of the president in North Carolina said they favored him because of his business experience and pledges to keep taxes lower.

-AP created this story automatically using results from AP VoteCast, a survey of the American electorate conducted by NORC at the University of Chicago for Fox News, NPR, PBS NewsHour, Univision News, USA Today Network, The Wall Street Journal and The Associated Press.
+AP VoteCast is a survey of the American electorate conducted by NORC at the University of Chicago for Fox News, NPR, PBS NewsHour, Univision News, USA Today Network, The Wall Street Journal and The Associated Press.
 The survey of 3,684 voters in North Carolina was conducted for eight days, concluding as polls closed.
 Interviews were conducted in English and Spanish.
 The survey combines a random sample of registered voters drawn from the state voter file and self-identified registered voters selected from nonprobability online panels.
 The margin of sampling error for voters is estimated to be plus or minus 1.9 percentage points.
-Find more details about AP VoteCast's methodology at https://ap.org/votecast.
+Find more details about AP VoteCast’s methodology at https://ap.org/votecast.

 Online: